-Premium - The dollar amount payable by the Enrollee after any advanced premium tax credits are applied, if any, to the Issuer to effectuate and maintain coverage.
+Premium - The dollar amount payable by the Employer and transmitted by CCSB to the QHP Issuer to effectuate and maintain coverage.

 Premium Rate or Monthly Rate - The monthly premium due during a Plan Year, as agreed upon by the parties.